KREG-TV: Sale to Marquee Broadcasting

 On May 10, 2016, Nexstar agreed to sell KREG-TV to Marquee Broadcasting for $350,000; the sale is part of a series of divestitures required following Nexstar's acquisition of Media General due to Federal Communications Commission (FCC) ownership caps.
 Following the sale, KREG, which is considered to be part of the Denver market, ceased to be a satellite of KREX.
 KREG went dark on January 5, 2017, saying that ice and snow accumulation and the risk of avalanches had rendered the station's transmitter inaccessible, preventing repairs.
 On July 1, 2017, KREG-TV returned to the air broadcasting Heroes & Icons programming.

 Sale to Weigel Broadcasting

 Marquee Broadcasting agreed to sell KREG-TV to Weigel Broadcasting for $2 million on May 30, 2019.
 The sale was completed on January 2, 2020, making KREG an H&I owned-and-operated station.
-Later in 2020, MeTV was added on DT1, pushing Heroes & Icons to DT2.
+Later in 2020, MeTV was added on 3.1, pushing Heroes & Icons to 3.2.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-As of 2021, Movies! and Decades on DT4 and DT5 have switched their subchannel locations, with the networks on DT5 and DT4, respectively.